IEFBR14 Utility

 Delete Datasets

-• ISPF foreground option 3.2 (Data Set Utility panel) is also used to delete the datasets.
-However, the IEFBR14 utility deletes the datasets through the batch job.
+ISPF foreground option 3.2 (Data Set Utility panel) is also used to delete the datasets.
+However, the IEFBR14 utility is used to delete the datasets as part of a batch run.
+The disposition to delete the dataset is DISP=(OLD,DELETE,..) or DISP=(MOD,DELETE,..).

 Example -